Nic30/hwt/README.md

 [![Documentation Status](https://readthedocs.org/projects/hwtoolkit/badge/?version=latest)](http://hwtoolkit.readthedocs.io/en/latest/?badge=latest)
 [![Join the chat at https://gitter.im/HWToolkit/Lobby](https://badges.gitter.im/HWToolkit/Lobby.svg)](https://gitter.im/HWToolkit/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-HWToolkit is:

-* collection of classes which are some form of information about hardware property like RtlSignal, RtlNetlist, HdlType etc. and there low level objects are then used in more abstract classes like Interface, Unit, AxiStream, Fifo etc.

-  * This creates clear hierarchy of objects which is the representation of hardware which can be then serialized to VHDL/Verilog and others.
+## HWToolkit is basically more intuitive SystemC in Python and it contains:

+* hardware description language
 * digital circuit simulator with UVM like verification environment
+* circuit simulator
+* tolls for static analisis

+# Ideology

+* HWT uses netlist for representation of target design.
+* It is typical that this netlist are used on multiple levels (stream, data dependency, signals...)
+* Netlists are generated from usual code like statements, function calls etc.
+* HWT is not hidding reality, parts of netlists are registered on it's parents and are directly visible to user as signals.
+Everything whtat HWT have strict order and reliable behaviour. (=Very unusual for HLS like code generators)
+* Netlist can be simulated directly but they are optimalized before simulation (converted to SimModel or SystemC)
+* For HWT size does not matter.

+Typical flow is:
+* Stream netlist description provide by user -> RtlNetlist -> architecture -serializer-> target HDL.

 Also keep in mind that HWT itself is usualy used just like api for code generating by more adwanced tools.
-Take look at hwtLib where are many useful components.
-There are may HLS like features like:
-* loop/FSM generators, function calls in hw (look at hwt.code)
-* stream/bus builders (search for Builder)
-* abstract structure manipulation and mapping to streams/memories/busses (search for Factory, Parser, StructEndpoint)

-* There is library full of examples and real designs as well at https://github.com/Nic30/hwtLib.
+* There is library full of examples and real designs as well at https://github.com/Nic30/hwtLib (for hwt is like stdlib for C).
-* (System) Verilog/VHDL compatibility layer at https://github.com/Nic30/hwtHdlParsers which allows you to import objects from HDL.
+* (System) Verilog/VHDL compatibility layer at https://github.com/Nic30/hwtHdlParsers which allows you to import objects from HDL (unmaintained).